Informational purposes only, not medical or legal advice. Please consult your doctor or surgeon.

 You can’t remove all risk, but you can tilt things in your favour:

-Fever or chills, spreading redness or pus from the wound, catheter not draining, sudden trouble peeing, rapidly increasing swelling, severe pain that’s not controlled by meds, calf pain or shortness of breath.
+Fever or chills, spreading redness or pus from the wound, catheter not draining, sudden trouble urinating, rapidly increasing swelling, severe pain that’s not controlled by meds, calf pain or shortness of breath.
 If these show up, contact your team or go to urgent care/ER.

 Urethroplasty is a major but well‑established surgery.
 In experienced hands, most problems are mild and temporary, and the main goal is a more reliable, long‑term fix for your stricture.